tsduck/rist-installer/README.md

 [RIST](https://code.videolan.org/rist) is the Reliable Internet Stream Transport.
 Its basic library and tools are in project [librist](https://code.videolan.org/rist/librist).

-This repository contains scripts to build librist installers for Linux and Windows.
+This repository contains scripts to build librist installers for Windows.

+In 2021, when this installer project was created, librist was not available on any Linux distro.
+The project contained scripts to build `.rpm` and `.deb` installers for Linux.
+Now, in 2025, all major Linux distros include librist and this part of the installer project is no longer necessary and was deleted.
+This project now only provides librist installers for Windows.

+On macOS, librist is installed using [Homebrew](https://brew.sh), the package manager for open-source projects on macOS.
+Use command `brew install librist`.

 This repository does not contain any third-party source code, neither librist nor any of its dependencies.
 It contains only scripts and configuration files which download third-party source code when necessary and build it.

-Subdirectories:

-- `deb`: Build on apt-based distros (Debian, Ubuntu, Rapsbian, Mint, etc.)
-- `rpm`: Build on rpm-based distros (Red Hat, CentOS, Fedora, Oracle, etc.)
-- `win`: Build on Windows, using Visual Studio.

-To build the RIST installers on a given platform, run the script `build.sh` or `build.ps1` in the subdirectory for this platform.

-Before building the RIST installers for the first time, make sure to run the script `install-prerequisites.sh` or `install-prerequisites.ps1` to install the required building tools.
+Before building the RIST installers for the first time, make sure to run the script `install-prerequisites.ps1` to install the required building tools.

 Temporary subdirectories, created by the scripts, not archived in the repo:

 - `installers`: All binary installers are stored here.
 - `build`: Used to compile RIST and build the installers.

-## Linux

-On Linux, the package is named `librist-(version).deb` or `.rpm`, depending on the distro.
-The package can be installed using the `dpkg` or `rpm` command, again depending on the distro.

-As of version 0.2.8 of librist, many Linux distros now include librist packages.
-Binary packages for Linux are no longer provided with the releases of this project, but scripts to build them remain available.

-## Windows

-### Installing librist on Windows
+## Installing librist on Windows

 On Windows, the executable installer is named `librist-(version).exe`.
 Simply run it to install librist.